HTTP-RPC/Kilo/README.md

 Both invocation methods take a result handler as the final argument.
 The result handler is a callback function that is invoked upon successful completion of the remote method, as well as if the method call fails.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method, or `null` if the method does not return a value.
 If the method call fails, the second argument will contain the HTTP status code corresponding to the error that occurred.

-Both invocation methods return the `XMLHttpRequest` instance used to execute the remote call.
+Both methods return the `XMLHttpRequest` instance used to execute the remote call.
 This allows an application to cancel a request, if necessary.

 ### Examples
-The following code snippet demonstrates how `WebRPCService` can be used to invoke the methods of the hypothetical math service.
-It first creates an instance of the `WebRPCService` class that points to the base service URL of "/webrpc-test-server/test".
-The code then invokes the `add()` method of the service, passing a value of 2 for "a" and 4 for "b" and producing a result of 6.
-Finally, it executes the `addValues()` method, passing the values 1, 2, 3, and 4 as arguments and producing a result of 10:
+The following code snippet demonstrates how `WebServiceProxy` can be used to invoke the methods of the hypothetical math service.
+It first creates an instance of the `WebServiceProxy` class that points to the base service URL.
+It then invokes the `add()` method of the service, passing a value of 2 for "a" and 4 for "b".
+Finally, it executes the `addValues()` method, passing the values 1, 2, 3, and 4 as arguments:

-    // Initialize service and invoke methods
-    var webRPCService = new WebRPCService("/webrpc-test-server/test");
+    // Initialize service proxy and invoke methods var serviceProxy = new WebServiceProxy("/httprpc-test-server/test");

     // Add
-    webRPCService.invokeWithArguments("add", {a:4, b:2}, function(result, error) {
+    serviceProxy.invokeWithArguments("add", {a:4, b:2}, function(result, error) {
         // result is 6
     });

     // Add values
-    webRPCService.invokeWithArguments("addValues", {values:[1, 2, 3, 4]}, function(result, error) {
+    serviceProxy.invokeWithArguments("addValues", {values:[1, 2, 3, 4]}, function(result, error) {
         // result is 10
     });

 # More Information
-For more information, see [the wiki](https://github.com/gk-brown/WebRPC/wiki) or [the issue list](https://github.com/gk-brown/WebRPC/issues).
+For more information, see [the wiki](https://github.com/gk-brown/HTTP-RPC/wiki) or [the issue list](https://github.com/gk-brown/HTTP-RPC/issues).